-Turnaround Times for Employment Background Checks
+What Are Turnaround Times for Employment Background Checks?

-Depending on the type of information an employer needs, a background check can be ready in less than a minute, or it can take up to 5 business days.
+Depending on the type of information an employer needs, a background check can be ready in less than a minute, or it can take up to five business days.
 It can take longer if it requires manual searches or cooperation from other organizations, such as professional license certifications, universities, and previous employers.

 An employment background check can include, but is not limited to, your work history, education, credit history, driving record, criminal record, medical history, use of social media, and drug screening.

-Turnaround Times for Criminal Background Checks
+What Are Turnaround Times for Criminal Background Checks?

 What is an Instant Background Check?